 - More affordable than indoor storage or other covered options

-- Usually provides the height clearance needed
+- Usually provides the height clearance needed.

 Cons:

-- More costly than outdoor storage
+- More costly than a traditional parking space.

 Canopies